 - Dietary supplements and laxatives

 People who have a history of substance abuse are at a higher risk of abusing over-the-counter medications or developing OTC drug addiction.
-Populations that are addicted to opioids and/or other drugs may misuse these medications because they provide some relief from uncomfortable withdrawal symptoms that often follow long-term drug or alcohol use.
+The population that is addicted to opioids and/or other drugs may misuse these medications due to some relief uncomfortable withdrawal symptoms cause.

-As people use drugs and alcohol over time, they build up a tolerance for those substances.
-This means they will require more of the substance to experience the same effects they first did when they started using.
-This, in turn, means they likely reach a point where they have trouble satisfying strong drug cravings despite what they do.
-OTC medications may not be enough to relieve the pain or create the highs substance users are used to.
-That, unfortunately, means they can overdose from taking too much of an over-the-counter drug, which they likely view as safer to take than prescription drugs or street drugs.
+People who use medications and alcohol for an extended period can build a tolerance to those substances and will require more of the medicines to experience the same effects they first time did.
+Over time, they likely reach a point when they have trouble satisfying intense drug cravings despite what they do.
+OTC medications may not be enough to relieve the pain or create the highs substance users used to experience.

 Teens and young adults may trust OTC drugs more because they are generally viewed as medicines they can get from medical professionals or friends or family.
 They also don’t have to buy OTC medications from a drug dealer on the streets, making the drugs more appealing for misuse and abuse.

 Addiction does leave clues in many cases.
-If you notice these signs in a loved one, it is possible they could be struggling with over-the-counter drug addiction.
+If you notice the following signs in a loved one, it is possible they could be struggling with over-the-counter drug addiction.

 Behavioral and Environmental Signs